hazelcast/hazelcast-nodejs-client/README.md

 # 6. Securing Client Connection

-This chapter describes the security features of Hazelcast Node.js Client.
+This chapter describes the security features of Hazelcast Node.js client.
 These include using TLS/SSL for connections between members and between clients and members and mutual authentication.
 These security features require **Hazelcast IMDG Enterprise** edition.

 ### 6.1.
 TLS/SSL